BAPTIZE IN THE NAME OF JESUS CHRIST

 CONCLUSION

-Matthew 28:19 is a completely corrupted text in the Greek book of Matthew.
-The main evidence for this is in Scripture itself, which repeatedly commands baptism be performed in the name of Jesus Christ as stated by two independent biblical authors—Luke and Paul.
-Notwithstanding, Matthew 28:19 also directly conflicts with Acts 4:12, in which both aspects of salvation (baptism and receiving the Holy Spirit) are only in the name of Jesus Christ, with no attribution of authority to God the Father or the Holy Spirit.
-On Scripture alone, Matthew 28:19 can only be considered an illegitimate corruption.
+Matthew 28:19 has been corrupted by the Catholic influence of the trinity.
+The main evidence for this is the body of New Testament Scripture itself, which repeatedly commands baptism to be performed in the name of Jesus Christ as stated by two independent biblical authors—Luke and Paul.
+Notwithstanding, Matthew 28:19 also directly conflicts with Acts 4:12, in which both aspects of salvation (baptism and receiving the Holy Spirit) are only in the name of Jesus Christ, with no attribution or mention of God the Father or the Holy Spirit with baptism.
+On Scripture alone, the modern translations of Matthew 28:19 can only be considered an illegitimate corruption.

-Alongside the scriptural evidence is substantial historical literature and writings by many church historians that attribute the source of the deception to the early Catholic Church authorities who do not shy away from admitting their corruption.
-The extra-biblical evidence alone leaves no doubt that modern translations include a corrupted Matthew 28:19.
+Alongside the scriptural evidence is substantial historical literature and writings that attribute the source of the deception to the early Catholic Church authorities who do not shy away from admitting their corruption.
+The extra-biblical evidence leaves no doubt that modern translations include a corrupted Matthew 28:19.

-In spite of the evidence, many modern organizations use Matthew 28:19 as the formula for baptism while completely ignoring the plain evidence in the other Scriptures.
+In spite of the evidence, many modern organizations use Matthew 28:19 as the formula for baptism.
 This is quite surprising given that the corruption of this verse is a deliberate attempt to insert the false doctrine of a triune god, something that most of the ekklesia rightly reject.
 There are only two Scriptures that mention all three—the Father, the Son, and the Holy Spirit—Matthew 28:19 and 1 John 5:7.
-While Scripture commonly mentions these three in different roles, these two verses in particular are an obvious portrayal of the false Trinity doctrine.
+While Scripture elsewhere commonly mentions these three in different roles, these two verses in particular are an obvious portrayal of the false Trinity doctrine invented and promoted by the Catholic Church.

 Both also have similar scriptural and historical difficulties that clearly question their legitimacy.
-Given that 1 John 5:7 is rejected as added text that promotes the false Trinity doctrine, it is stunning that Matthew 28:19 is considered by any to be legitimate despite the identical triune expression.
+Given that 1 John 5:7 is widely recognized as added text, promoting a false Trinity doctrine, it is concerning that Matthew 28:19 is considered by any to be legitimate despite the identical triune expression.
 Even a strictly rational approach would accept both as either authentic or reject both as illegitimate.
-Accepting one and not the other is unsound hermeneutics; especially since both verses have widespread attention for the identical issue of a false Trinity doctrine.
+Accepting one and not the other is unsound hermeneutics; especially since both verses have widespread attention to the identical issue of a false Trinity doctrine.

 At the very least, Scripture and historical writings prove that the Greek Matthew 28:19 is a serious corruption if not a wholesale addition.
 Eliminating it exposes the unified biblical command that baptism shall be done solely in the name of Jesus Christ.